erickaby/tic-tac-toe/README.md

 5. When the game is over a button will be displayed to go back to the lobby.
 6. You can then start a new game or join again.

+(To play yourself, open up a browser in incognito mode and go to the url.
+You will then have two browsers open and can play against each other.)

 ## Environment Variables

 The environment variable file (`.env`) only holds a single variable: